noodle-damienld22/my-cellar/README.md

 ### Backend part

 - Adapt routes to allow user to add picture on bottle entries
-- Add linter and formater
-- Logger
-- Check of entries
 - Error handling
 - Add filter about query parameters